 Tyler Gray, CBN ’20.
 Tyler started working in the lab in the fall of 2017.
 She has been performing primarily behavioral studies to examine the effects of stress on anxiety- and depression-like behaviors.

 Elisabeth Dimitratos, CBN ’21.
 Elisabeth started in the lab her first year on campus (Spring of 2018) through the Villanova Match Program for First Year Students .
 She has been studying the effects of stress on binge drinking behavior and gene expression.
-She will be presenting some of her results at the 48th Annual Meeting of the Society for Neuroscience in San Diego this fall.
+She presented some of her results at the 2018 Annual Meeting of the Society for Neuroscience in San Diego last fall.